 5. The liability for unpaid LAE shall be established regardless of any payments made to third-party administrators, management companies or other entities except for capitated payments under managed care contracts.
 The liability for claims adjustment expenses on non-capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments made to third-party administrators, etc. The liability for claims adjustment expenses on capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments to third parties with the exception that the liability is established net of capitated payments to providers.

 a.
+When the prepaid benefit as described in paragraph 4 has been provided to the policyholder or the claimant, the associated prepayments to third party administrators, management companies or other entities (except for capitated payments for managed care contracts) are reclassified proportionately from the prepaid nonadmitted asset to paid loss /claim adjusting expenses based on the amount of losses/claims cost incurred to provide the benefit.
+Prepayments to third party administrators or management companies or other entities that do not relate to services or adjusting for the underlying direct policy benefits are reported as miscellaneous underwriting expenses.

 G:\FRS\DATA\Stat Acctg\3.
 National Meetings\A. National Meeting Materials\2019\Spring\NM Exposures\18-38 - Prepaid providers.docx